minichdemo/CaesarCipherDecryptionTool/README.md

 ![](Caesar9.PNG)

-Now that you have a working Caesar Cipher Decrypter, see if you can decrypt the following secret messages:
+Now that you have a working Caesar Cipher Decrypter, see if you can decrypt the following secret messages.
+You will have to guess the `shift` in each of the following Caesar Ciphers.